Edward Woodward: Television

 Woodward was the subject of This Is Your Life on two occasions; in February 1971, he was surprised by Eamonn Andrews in the bar of London's White House Hotel, and in February 1995, Michael Aspel surprised him during a photoshoot at Syon House in West London.

 Music

-His capability as tenor enabled him to record 12 albums of romantic songs, and three albums of poetry and 14 books to tape.
+Woodward's capability as tenor enabled him to record 12 albums of romantic songs, and three albums of poetry and 14 books to tape.
 His vocal ability and acting skill enabled him to make a number of appearances when time allowed on the BBC's Edwardian era music hall programme, The Good Old Days.